AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/predictive-lead-and-account-scoring.md

 * Next scoring job (date)
 * Next training job (date)

-See the documentation for more information about the [monitoring jobs for predictive lead and account scoring](/help/dataflows/ui/b2b/monitor-profile-enrichment.md).
+For more information, see the documentation on [monitoring jobs for predictive lead and account scoring](/help/dataflows/ui/b2b/monitor-profile-enrichment.md).